Mila Kunis: Career

-1994–2000: Career beginnings and television work
+1990s: Acting beginnings and television work

 At age nine, Kunis was enrolled by her father in acting classes after school at the Beverly Hills Studios, where she met Susan Curtis, who would become her manager.
 On her first audition she landed the role for a Barbie commercial.
 Shortly after, she did a commercial for the Lisa Frank product line.
 Her first television roles took place in 1994, first appearing on Days of Our Lives, and a few months later doing her first of two appearances on Baywatch.
 She had a minor role on the television shows 7th Heaven, and Walker, Texas Ranger as well as supporting roles in the films Santa with Muscles, Honey, We Shrunk Ourselves, and the Angelina Jolie film Gia, as the young Gia Carangi.

 At the age of 10, Kunis unsuccessfully auditioned for the role of a Russian Jewish girl who moves to North America in the film Make a Wish, Molly.
 Instead, she was cast in the secondary role of a Mexican girl.
 In 1998, Kunis was cast as Jackie Burkhart in the Fox sitcom That '70s Show.
 All who auditioned were required to be at least 18 years old; Kunis, who was 14 at the time, told the casting directors she would be 18 but did not say when.
 Though they eventually figured it out, the producers still thought Kunis was the best fit for the role.
 That '70s Show ran for eight seasons.
 She won two consecutive Young Star Awards as Best Young Actress in a Comedy TV Series in 1999 and 2000 for her performances.